Last Updated on April 18, 2023 by Carla Jonas

 Blair Eadie is the owner of Atlantic Pacific, a style-focused blog that’s been running since 2010.
 With lots of major collaborations under her belt (including Ralph Lauren, Zara, and J. Crew), Blair is a powerhouse when it comes to fashion, from the formal kind to the casual-chic.
 ‘I love all things feminine – think timeless meets classic with a hint of quirk.
 While many things have changed over the years, some remain pretty consistent.
 You’ll rarely find me without my shades, a splash of color, and lots of layers’, says Blair.

 What You’ll Find: Dedicated entirely to fashion, Atlantic Pacific is all about outfit posts and style tips throughout.
+Everything from eclectic to colorful academia style.
 Bonuses: cold colors, jewel tones, looks mixing tailored cuts with volume, business casual staples and inventive work wardrobe styles.

 Our Favorites: Endless style inspo in a plethora of colors and prints, with lots of volume and statement earrings mixed in.
 A master at mix and matching and creating cohesive, yet unexpected looks, Blair’s style is perpetually vibrant and expressive.

 9 to 5 Chic